oracc/nammu/README.md

 [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine)
 has been installed.
 It doesn't require any other extra configuration.

+### Requirements

+Nammu is designed for and tested on Java 8.
+It is not currently possible to build the jar file using Java 7 due to problems with `jython-swingutils`.
+For more information on this issue and to follow progress in resolving it check out [this issue](https://github.com/oracc/nammu/issues/240).

 #### Contributors

 If you want to contribute to the code, or you want to install and run the code